 In a study of more than 1,600 adults aged 65 and older, those who led a sedentary life seemed to have the same risk of developing dementia as those who carried the apolipoprotein E (APOE) gene mutation, which increases the chances of developing dementia.
 Conversely, people who exercised appeared to have lower odds of developing dementia than those who didn’t, the five-year study found.
 Being inactive may completely negate the protective effects of a healthy set of genes.

 Physical activity also tends to counter some of the natural reduction in brain connections that occurs with aging.
+Chronic tradmill exercise in mice activates mTOR pathway, which is necessary for spinogenesis, neuronal activation, and axonal myelination leading to improved motor learning.

 Alvaro Pascual-Leone, MD, professor of neurology at Harvard Medical School says that exercise is the best “prescription” for cognitive health.
 Conversely, Data from 105,206 adults aged 50 to 90 years indicate that cognitive functioning is important for exercise capacity.